Raexyl/Vertigo/README.md

  - run "cmake --build ."

 ### Dev Todo
+ - FOR NOW - KEEP IMPACT AND SFML MOSTLY DISTINCT FROM THE CORE (work out how to integrate once the physics is done)
  - Make deterministic (calculate dt)
  - max iterations to avoid spiral of death
  - Material class?